 When making investment decisions, you might try looking for investments that provide regular income that can be reinvested or used to purchase new assets.
-These investments let you recoup your initial funds, diversify your portfolio, and maximize your returns.
+These investments can let you recoup your initial funds, diversify your portfolio, and maximize your returns.

 Before making any investment, you should determine:

 - The returns you’re looking for